computesdk/evilGiraffe/README.md

 Garrison’s making another startup tomorrow.

-If you file a bug report, I will throw you into the metaphorical savannah.
+If you file a bug report, I will throw you into the savannah with the giraffes.